Verification of graph states in an untrusted network

-In this work, we present a way of verifying graph states across a network with untrusted parties.
-Our results come at two levels.
-For the fully general case, our protocol requires a number of copies of the graph state which grows exponentially with the size of the graph state.
-This requirement can be drastically reduced when more structure is available, in particular when the graph has certain symmetries, and/or one can make assumptions about the clustering of dishonest parties.
-We present families of examples which require only a linear number of copies, and include many graph states of interest, such as the complete graph state (locally equivalent to the GHZ state), one- and two-dimensional cluster states, graph states for secret sharing and cyclic graph states.
 For ease of presentation, we break our work down into two protocols.
-The first follows very similarly to \cite{Takeuchi2019}, extending its use to dishonest networks, but requires an assumption on one party (the Verifier) to act honestly.
-The second protocol builds on this and is more involved, but removes this assumption.
-In this way, all parties are equally treated with no assumptions on their honest behaviour, and we refer to this as the symmetric protocol.
+The first follows very closely to \cite{Takeuchi2019}, extending its use to dishonest networks, but requires an assumption on one party (the Verifier) to act honestly.
+Building on this, the second protocol is more involved, but removes this assumption.
+In this way, all parties are equally treated with no assumption of their honest behaviour, and we refer to this as the symmetric protocol.

 \textit{Communication scenario.---} Our network consists of $n$ parties, split into sets of honest and dishonest parties, which we will denote by $H$ and $D$, respectively.
-An untrusted source is asked to produce the $n$-qubit graph states requested by the parties, and can provide any state in each round.
-The parties are only required to apply local operations and measurements.
+An untrusted source is asked to produce the $n$-qubit graph states requested by the parties, but may provide any states they wish, including entangled across copies and with possible registers reserved by the source for later use.
+The parties are only required to apply local operations and measurements, and communicate classically.
 While the honest parties follow the protocol, the dishonest parties might not, and can work together and do anything to their part of the state, as well as collaborate with the source to disrupt the protocol.
 Note that the honest parties do not need to know the identity of other honest parties, whereas the dishonest parties are assumed to have all the information about who is honest and dishonest.
 Each pair of parties must share a private classical channel.
 For the symmetric version of the protocol, we also require a trusted common random source.